litebird/litebird_sim/docs/source/observations.rst

   quantities refer to the same detector.
 If you need the global detector index, you can get it with ``obs.det_idx[0]``, which is created at construction time.
-  ``obs.det_idx`` stores the detector indices of the detectors available to an :class:`Observation` class, with respect to the list of detectors stored in ``obs.detectors_global`` variable.
+  ``obs.det_idx`` stores the detector indices of the detectors available to an :class:`.Observation` class, with respect to the list of detectors stored in ``obs.detectors_global`` variable.

 .. note::